pablofac2/GSM-Alarm-ESP-12F/README.md

 ## Pending

+- On wifi a text box to send sms wo sending sms
+- Debug o wifi on demand
 - Reset sim800 if needed
 - Wifi should be available to see status / history
 - How to arm / disarm?: